svcheng/CSC612M-SIMD-Programming-Project/README.md

 **2. Stack Frame & Calling Convention (Win64 ABI)**

 * **Problem:** The fifth argument (`D`) isn’t passed in a register in Win64; it must be retrieved from the stack.
-Early attempts used wrong offsets, causing crashes.
+Early attempts did not properly retrieve the parameter from the stack, causing crashes.
 * **Solution:** Corrected stack offset handling in assembly (`[rbp+32]`), ensuring the proper retrieval of pointer arguments.
 * **AHA moment:** understanding how the **Windows x64 calling convention** works (RCX, RDX, R8, R9, then stack).

-**3. Timing Accuracy and Output Locking**
+**3. Measuring and Comparing Execution Time Accurately**

-* **Problem:** Early timings fluctuated heavily between runs.
+* **Problem:** Timings fluctuate heavily between runs.
-* **Solution:** Repeated each kernel 30×, averaged results, and used `QueryPerformanceFrequency` for stable conversion to milliseconds.
+* **Solution:** Repeated the test for each kernel 30× then averaged results, and used `QueryPerformanceFrequency` for high resolution measurements.
-* **AHA moment:** discovering that micro-benchmarks require averaging to eliminate timer granularity and background jitter.
+* **AHA moment:** discovering that micro-benchmarks require averaging to work around inconsistent timings and background "jitter".

 ### Overall Reflections & Learning Outcomes

-* **Performance isn’t just about faster math** — it’s about balancing arithmetic throughput, memory bandwidth, and instruction flow.
-* **Assembly requires precision** — every register, instruction, and calling convention detail matters.
-* **Validation is critical** — correctness checks and zeroing out arrays after each run ensured confidence in results.
-* **Incremental improvement** works best — debugging a small, verified piece at each stage prevented cascading errors.
-* **Vectorization feels like “unlocking” the hardware** — the jump from scalar to SIMD demonstrated firsthand how CPUs achieve parallel performance.

-### Conclusion

-The final results show a clear performance progression:

-> **C (baseline)** → **Scalar x86** → **SIMD XMM** → **SIMD YMM**

-Each step introduced a tangible efficiency gain, culminating in nearly **2× total acceleration** without loss of accuracy.
-Beyond raw speed, the project strengthened understanding of **low-level computation**, **data alignment**, **mask-based safety**, and the practical aspects of writing and benchmarking optimized SIMD code in a real environment.
+* Using SIMD parallelism is beneficial for reducing execution time, even compared to optimized C code.
+* Real-world performance is not exactly the same as theoretical performance.
+Due to external factors like the compiler, hardware, OS, programs may perform slower or faster than we expect.
+* The techniques used to compare the runtimes of different methods must be adapted to deal with inconsistency (e.g. averaging over many runs).

 ---

 ## Declaration of AI Usage

-This project utilized **OpenAI’s GPT-5 (ChatGPT)** *solely* for the purpose of improving the **documentation, structure, and readability** of this repository — particularly the GitHub **README**.
+This project utilized **OpenAI’s GPT-5 (ChatGPT)** solely for the purpose of improving the **documentation, structure, and readability** of this repository — particularly the GitHub README.

 AI assistance was confined to: